Should research students use editors?

 The institutional policy on the use of editors should be a departmental decision.
 In the humanities, the department is entitled to require that students edit their own dissertations, and the use of editors is grounds for expulsion.
 However, in the hard sciences, the department might allow students to engage editors within ASEP standards.

-Is there any special allowance for new programs where students do not yet have a model to follow?
+New programs need more leeway if students do not yet have a model to follow.

 ______________